Get It Done, or Get It Documented?

 Here’s the thing: getting hit by a bus is something over which Paulina has a great deal of control.
-She can ensure that she always looks both ways when crossing the street, always finish crossing in time before the flashing green hand turns red, not jaywalk, etc. It is much easier and less time consuming for Paulina to avoid getting hit by a bus than it is to “fill out [insert PM name here]’s a stupid spreadsheet.”
+She can ensure that she always looks both ways when crossing the street, always finish crossing in time before the flashing green hand turns red, not jaywalk, etc. It is much easier and less time consuming for Paulina to avoid getting hit by a bus than it is to “fill out [insert PM name here]’s stupid spreadsheet.”
 [The preceding is an almost verbatim quote from a real data scientist (NOT ME).
-A complete statement was “It took me only an hour to write the code but half a day to fill out his/her stupid spreadsheet.”]
+The complete statement was “It took me only an hour to write the code but half a day to fill out his/her stupid spreadsheet.”]

 “Need to provide full transparency in order to leave a complete audit trail and make it easier for others to understand.”

 This is actually a totally legit argument that I fully agree with.
 It keeps you in good standing with your company’s compliance and data governance departments.